 Developed by Toran Bruce Richards, founder of the Significant Gravitas Ltd. video game company, AutoGPT is one of the early agents that launched back in March 2023 following Nakajima’s paper.
 It’s also the most popular agent repo available on GitHub today.

 The idea behind AutoGPT is simple — it’s a complete toolkit for building and running custom AI agents for all kinds of projects.
-The tool uses OpenAI’s GPT-4 and GPT-3.5 large language models (LLM) and allows you to build agents for all kinds of personal and business projects.
+The tool uses OpenAI’s GPT-4 and GPT-3.5 large language models (LLM) and allows you to build agents for all kinds of personal and business applications.

 Visit the repo page to learn more: https://github.com/Significant-Gravitas/AutoGPT